HaooolinYe/HaooolinYe.github.io/_pages/about.md

 📝 My research interests lie in formal methods and machine learning theory :)

-🧮 Geomery and mathematical optimization appeal to me as well!
+🧮 I also have a strong interest in geometry and mathematical optimization!

 # Experience